We all know a fraud prevention system is primordial these days. But what happens when it backfires, and why?

 Error / Confusion Matrixes

-It is a very powerful visualization tool that helps understand the accuracy of your rules by looking at historical data, and tweak them or create new rules to reduce the false positives of your fraud prevention system.
+It is a very powerful visualization tool that helps understand the accuracy of your rules by looking at historical data, and tweak them or create new rules to reduce the false positives.

 The biggest challenge of fraud detection is that the rules of the game keep changing.
 This is due to four key factors: